-• ENT 102-103 INTRODUCTION TO MENTAL HEALTH 3 cr.)
-(3 cr.) - An examination of the concepts of mental eaith and mental illness.
-A study of the basic factorse revolved in any behavior and the quantitative and qualitaive relationship of mental health to mental illness.
-Lecture 3 hours.
+MENT 101-102-103 INTRODUCTION TO MENTAL HEALTH I-II-III (3 cr.)
+(3 cr.)
+(3 cr.) - An examination of the concepts of mental health and mental illness.
+A study of the basic factors involved in any behavior and the quantitative relationship of mental health to mental illness.
+Laboratory includes observation and practice in various helping agencies.
+Lecture 2 hours, Laboratory 3 hours, Total 5 hours per week.

-VENT 110 INTRODUCTION TO ABNORMAL PSY-CHOLOGY (3 cr.) - An introductory study of the symptoms, causes and treatment of mental deficiency, reurosis, psychosis and character disorders, with specific relationship to the work of the mental health technologist.
+MENT 110 INTRODUCTION TO ABNORMAL PSY-CHOLOGY (3 cr.) - An introductory study of the symptoms, causes and treatment of mental deficiency, neurosis, psychosis and character disorders, with specific relationship to the work of the mental health technologist.
 Lecture 3 hours per week.

-X'ENT 116 ACTIVITIES THERAPIES (3 cr.) - The use of recreation, art, crafts and music as therapeutic tools with the emotionally disturbed and mentally retarded.
-Planning social programs and special events for the needs of the individual and consistent with his overall treatment the an and/or social goals, current laws affecting activities.

-se of volunteers and use and care of audio-visual media.
-Laboratory will include participation in games, crafts and other activities that could be used with various age groups and persons presenting particular problems.
-Lecture 2 hours, Laboratory 3 hours, Total 5 hours per week.
+MENT 116 ACTIVITIES THERAPIES (3 cr.) - Prerequisite MENT 103.
+The use of recreation, art, crafts and music as therapeutic tools with the emotionally disturbed and mentally retarded.
+Planning social programs and special events for the needs of the individual and consistent with his overall treatment plan and/or social goals, current laws affecting activities, use of volunteers and use and care for audio-visual media.
+Laboratory will include participation in games, crafts, and other activities that could be used with various age groups and persons presenting particular problems.
+Lecture 2 hours, Laboratory 2 hours, Total 4 hours per week.